openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

 ### Configure Congress Relation

 At this point the charm could be built and deployed and it would deploy a unit, and install congress.
 However there is no code to specify how this charm should interact with the services it depend on.
 For example when joining the database the charm needs to specify the user and database it requires.
 The following code configures the relations with the dependant services.

+Note the calls `assess_status()`: when a relation changes the workload status may be changed.  e.g. if a interface is complete in the sense that it is connected and all information is available, then that interface will set the `{relation}.available` (by convention).
+Thus the workload status could change to 'waiting' from 'blocked'.

-Append to src/reactive/handlers.py:
+Append the following to src/reactive/handlers.py:

 ```python
 @reactive.when('amqp.connected')